 I would like to say he helped all the villagers to love their wild lions.
 Which given time and circumstance he may have.
 Unfortunately, his permit was not renewed and he had to leave all his good work behind.

 Wasted effort?
 Not for those he befriended or the 60 lions that were safer for a bit longer.
 Tragically, in my lifetime the number of wild lions in Africa has gone from 450,000 to less than 20,000.
-This steep decline, in not just lion populations, what motivates Marnus to do something.
+This steep decline, in not just lion populations, is what motivates Marnus to do something.

 After reassessing his life and a quick foray into a more “normal” career, this young man is back in the African bush more mature and seasoned than ever.
 Amazingly, with the will and courage to give it a go again.
 His new hope is to help re-wild a specific 9,000 square kilometers of raw bush in Namibia.
 Here his new friends, the San People, have lived with nature for a long, long time.

 This go-around Marnus has some strong connections to government and his commitment from important caring people is solid and growing.
-There’s even access to a newer Bakkie (pickup) and the cool stuff to live 300 km from the closest almost settlement in 44ºC (111ºF) weather starting January.
+There’s even access to a newer Bakkie (pickup) and some cool stuff to live 300 km from the closest almost settlement in 44ºC (111ºF) weather starting January.

 God bless you Marnus who loves wild lions!
 Thanks for facing tremendous challenges to create a model for a more holistic habitat for your beloved lions and friends.